-Ask for a statement in writing from your supplier that he/she is solely responsible for ensuring that the product you are importing complies with the importing country’s laws and regulations, including Department of Agriculture and Food and Drug Administration rules.
-Find out how long the import permit is valid and read it thoroughly to ensure you understand all the conditions and can comply with them.
+Ask for a statement in writing from your supplier that he/she is solely responsible for ensuring that the product you're importing complies with the importing country’s laws and regulations, including Department of Agriculture and Food and Drug Administration rules.
+Discover how long the import permit is valid for and read it thoroughly to ensure you understand all the conditions.

 Contact UPS or FedEx for Help

-Either of these two big global transportation companies can ship your products to any country in the world and assist you with the necessary documentation required for the clearance and delivery of your goods in a timely fashion.
+Either of these two global transportation companies can ship your products to any country in the world and assist you with the necessary documentation required for the clearance and delivery of your goods in a timely fashion.
 In addition, they serve as your customs broker by facilitating an understanding of the laws and regulations that apply to your business, including permits, licenses, duties, and taxes.

-Check With the Local Government’s International Trade Administration Office
+Check the Local International Trade Administration Office